rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 was called.
 Alternately, the macro author may be defining a variable for use only within the macro (i.e. it should not be visible outside the macro).

-This section is about how that context is tracked.

 [code_dir]: https://github.com/rust-lang/rust/tree/master/src/librustc_expand/mbe
 [code_mp]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/mbe/macro_parser
 [code_mr]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/mbe/macro_rules